Chocolate Chess Pie is rich, decadent, and perfect for the holidays!

 - Preheat the oven to 350°F.

-- Combine the eggs, vanilla and salt together, then add to chocolate mixture.
+- Combine the eggs, vanilla, and salt together, then add to the chocolate mixture.

 - Pour into pie crust and bake 35 minutes.

 - Best served with whipped cream or vanilla ice cream!

 It’s good warm, but doesn’t need to be – we typically serve it room temperature.
 It keeps well and is freezer friendly too!

 What are you doing for Valentine’s Day?
 Any special desserts you’ve planned?